Pet Insurance Australia – What Is Your Best Option?

 Pet insurance exists to give pet owners a peace of mind, knowing they will be able to afford any pricey vet fees if their furry companion gets sick or suffers an accidental injury.
 We all try our best to save money for emergencies, but being human, things always come up that exhaust our savings and leave us at square one.
 That’s why pet insurance is a great way to know you’ll always afford to take care of your pet, whether your savings have been exhausted or not.

-When comparing pet insurance from different providers, consider the following advice which has been adapted from Choice Magazine.
+When thinking about pet insurance providers, it’s helpful to consider the following advice, adapted from Choice Magazine (April 4, 2014).

-Choice Magazine compared premiums and benefits from and range of providers, and reported that the premiums for cats average at about $200 per year for accident cover, and $410 for accident and illness cover.
-For dogs, the average cost is around $390 for common breeds, but more high risk breeds (eg bulldogs), accident and illness cover averages about $550 per year.
+Choice Magazine compared premiums and benefits from a range of providers, and reported that premiums for cats average at around $200 a year for accident cover and $410 for accident and illness cover.
+For dogs, the average cost came to around $390 for common breeds, but for more high risk breeds (e.g. bulldogs) the accident and illness cover averaged at around $550 a year.